Motion Simulation in Solid Edge using sketches together with Microsoft Excel VBA Programming Part III

 End Sub

-6) Open Solid Edge file from previous example and delete formula in Variables Table as shown below, because in this example we will control the variable (dimension) using VBA code directly.
+Open the Solid Edge file from the previous example and delete the formula in the Variables Table as shown below.
+In this example, we will control the variable (dimension) using VBA code directly, so the link to the external spreadsheet must be removed.

-7) We are now ready for simulation.
-Resize VBA Windows as shown below then click run to see the result.
+We are now ready for simulation.
+Resize the VBA Windows as shown below so you can see both applications, then click run to see the result.

 Watch the following video for the actual result!